wp-kit/theme/v1/Components.md

 # Components

-In wpkit, Components are view files that can be called within a Template or a Controller.
+In WPKit 1.0, Components are view files that can be called within a Template or a Controller.

 You are able to use Twig (as provided by Timber), and plain vanilla PhP files for views.